lucashfreitas/blog-lucasfsantos/content/posts/2019-08-08-6-tips-to-become-a-better-software-developer.md

  * **Organize your time**: The hardest part.
 Everyone is busy, so organize your timetable and save yourself some time to execute your actions.
  * **Focus**: We have a lot of different languages, technologies, etc. If you want to learn and be good at something, try to focus on one by one.
 As I mentioned before, some time ago I bought myself 10 courses and I finish just 2 of them.
 Chose something and go ahead.

-Hope you have find these tips useful :)
+Hope you found these tips useful :)